jayeclark/jayeclark/README.md

 I was fortunate to land a slot at one of the most highly selective and most respected universities.
 To pay for my degree and avoid student loans, I worked in marketing at a start-up ERP software developer while also a full time student.
 My Hoopes Prize-nominated thesis on internet culture led me to apply and be accepted to Harvard's History of Science department as a PhD candidate.
 I took a gap year after graduation to work in Corporate Strategy at a nonprofit biotech.

 ## Favorite Javascript Shortcuts
-These are some of the favorite shorcuts I've come across for use in competitive programming and sites like Codewars & Leetcode.
+These are some of the favorite shortcuts I've come across for use in competitive programming and sites like Codewars & Leetcode.

 **Ternary Operator**
 ```javascript